phetsims/natural-selection/doc/model.md

 ## Life Expectancy

 In reality, environmental factors may affect life expectancy.
 That is not the case in this simulation.
-All bunnies have identical life expectancy, which is not affected by environmental factors.
+All bunnies have an identical life expectancy of 5 generations.
 If a bunny makes it to 5 generations old, it dies of old age.
 Bunnies die at 12:00, just before reproduction occurs.